Doctor shopping: Description

-A doctor shopper will visit multiple health care providers as a "new patient" or "visiting from out of town," and will exaggerate or feign medical problems to obtain prescription medications or a wanted medical opinion, diagnosis or treatment with no specific material gain.
+A doctor shopper will visit multiple health care providers as a "new patient" or "visiting from out of town", and will exaggerate or feign medical problems to obtain prescription medications or a wanted medical opinion, diagnosis or treatment with no specific material gain.

+This is illegal in Canada under S. 4(2) of the CDSA.

 For prescription drugs

 Frequently involved in prescription fraud are narcotics, stimulants, barbiturates, benzodiazepines, tranquilizers and other psychoactive substances manufactured for use in legitimate medical treatment.
 Law enforcement officers spend a significant amount of time investigating cases involving prescription fraud, many of which also involve insurance, Medicare, or Medicaid fraud.

 Prescription drug diversion occurs by faking, forging, or altering a prescription; obtaining bogus prescriptions from criminal medical practitioners; or buying drugs diverted from health care facilities by personnel.
 Pharmacy thefts are increasing throughout the United States to feed the growing demand for prescription drugs.
 The rising cost of prescription drugs has also enticed senior citizens to join in the diversion and to sell their prescriptions.

-Doctor shopping is a kind of malingering with the specific goal of procuring prescription drugs.
-Malingering is underdiagnosed, often because of the physician's fear of making false accusations.
-Covert surveillance has indicated that as many as 20% of pain clinic patients misrepresent the extent of their disability.
-The judgment of the morality of malingering is largely a matter of the observer and circumstances.
-Most people would regard defrauding an insurance company, by reporting a false injury, as an antisocial act.
-In contrast, the malingering of a prisoner-of-war, who is attempting to manipulate his or her captors, would be seen by most compatriots as a skillful coping mechanism.